 However, many technology vendors are positioning themselves as a Customer Data Platform even though they do very different things.
 A true CDP sits as the beating heart of a marketing organisation, removes point to point integrations and orchestrates the customer experience from a central location.
 It’s not just a bolt on tool.

 As we mentioned earlier, if you’re currently evaluating Customer Data Platforms, make sure they can ingest, unify, and activate customer data – that is what makes the distinction of being a true CDP.
+You can read more about this here.

-There will be many Customer Data Platform vendors that come and go, and the market is currently highly fractured and so future market consolidation is inevitable just like the Marketing Automation market in recent years.
+There will be many Customer Data Platform vendors that come and go, and the market is currently highly fractured and so future market consolidation is inevitable just like the Marketing Automation market went through in recent years.
 However, the largest martech vendors are also investing in Customer Data Platforms with Adobe launching Adobe Experience Platform, Salesforce also launching their Salesforce CDP platform soon after too and Twilio acquiring CDP specific platform Segment.
 We believe that either of these vendors have the longevity, resource, and focus to be your preferred Customer Data Platform of choice.

 Looking to find out more about Customer Data Platforms and how they can support your Martech Spine?
 Come say hello and let’s get talking CDPs.